despolov/f1-stats/README.md

   - main black color 121212
   - cards and etc 1E1E1E
   - the white becomes E2E2E2
+- make the light/dark mode based on the sunrise/sunset
 - add tests on the components and utils